 Dr. Anton Helman

-Dr. Helman and colleagues also hosted the 4th and 5th annual EM Cases Courses, a sold out conference, where participants got a chance to talk face-to-face with EM Cases guest experts about cases, questions, controversies, pearls and pitfalls.
-2019 marked the addition of a full day of simulation-based education that received 5/5 on the Likert scale by every participant across all sessions.
-The course allowed the participants to be engaged in their learning in small groups with a flipped-classroom model: they listened to the podcasts related to each workshop prior to the course.
+Dr. Helman and colleagues also hosted the 6th annual EM Cases Course, a sold-out conference, where participants got a chance to talk face-to-face with EM Cases guest experts about cases, questions, controversies, pearls and pitfalls on the first day.
+On the second day of the course the participants rotated through high fidelity simulations and rapid cycling procedure training.